About the Peer Assessors Panel

 - Far East Gippsland

-Peer assessors will be selected from the panel to independently assess applications to the program for small projects and large projects.
+Peer assessors independently assess applications to the program for small projects and large projects.

-Traditional Owners from the regions can submit an Expression of Interest (EOI) to be a part of the Peer Assessors Panel.
-The EOI will ask applicants for the following information:
+Traditional Owners from the regions can submit an expression of interest (EOI) to be a part of the Peer Assessors Panel.
+The EOI asks applicants for the following information:

 - Who’s your mob and where do you live?